Why configuration management is important for networks What are the 5 different types of network management?

 2. What metrics do you use to measure IT team performance?

-Communication and consistency are crucial to having an effective way to track IT personnel performance.
-Outline for the candidate the criteria the company uses to evaluate network managers' work.
-Talk about how these benchmarks tie into overarching corporate objectives.
-If bonuses and other incentives are awarded for performance on specific projects, give examples of those.
+Communication and consistency are necessary for an effective way to track IT personnel performance.
+The interview should outline the criteria the company uses to evaluate network managers' work.
+This should include how these benchmarks tie into overarching corporate objectives.
+If the company awards bonuses and other incentives for performance on specific projects, the interviewer should give examples of those.

 3. What role might third-party outsourcers play in your IT operations?

-With so many businesses shifting operating models, many are reconsidering IT resources.
-Organizations that relied only on insourced IT operations may now be looking for third-party support for cost reasons or other factors.
-Meanwhile, other businesses may choose to insource IT functions that were previously outsourced.
+As many businesses shift operating models, many have reconsidered IT resources.
+Organizations that relied only on insourced IT operations might now look for third-party support for cost reasons or other factors.
+Meanwhile, other businesses might choose to insource IT functions that were previously outsourced.

 It's important for the candidate to understand the organization's approach to operations.
 Does it use a mix of internal staff and contractors?
 If yes, what functions do the third-party providers support?
 Is this a change from the past?
 Does the organization anticipate future changes around outsourcing?
 If so, what will that look like from an operational perspective?